SearchBlox for Amazon OpenSearch Service

 Kibana and Amazon OpenSearch Service

-- Data indexed, as well as logs, are stored in the Opensearch domain.
-To view the logs, you can map the Opensearch index named sbindexlog in Kibana and search for the entries.
+• All indexed data and logs are stored in the OpenSearch domain.
+To view the logs, map the sbindexlog index in Kibana and search for the entries.
+The Kibana link is available on the OpenSearch domain dashboard.

-The two logs that can be added in Kibana are sbindexlog and sbstatuslog.
-You can add both logs in one index pattern.
+The two logs you can add are sbindexlog and sbstatuslog.
+Both logs can be included in a single index pattern.

 Alternatively, you can create a separate index pattern for each log.

-You can also query the logs based on URL, timestamp, etc.
+You can also query the logs using filters like URL, timestamp, and more.

-- It is also possible to delete indices via Kibana.
-Go to Dev Tools in the left-hand menu. * To delete the Opensearch indices, click Get to Work .
+• You can also delete indices via Kibana.
+Go to Dev Tools in the left-hand menu, and then click Get to Work to delete the OpenSearch indices.